Girish1704/Cloud-Native-Application/labguide/gl-migrate-mondodb-to-cosmosdb-using-dbmigration.md

       ![.](media/cdn-nat-lab4-e41-g16.png)

       > **Note:** If you face an issue while connecting to the source DB, with an error connection refused.
-Please run the following commands in **build agent VM connected in CloudShell**.
+Please run the following commands in the **build agent VM connected in CloudShell**.
 You can use the **Command to Connect to Build Agent VM**, which is given on the lab environment details page.

       ```bash
       sudo apt install mongodb-server